hlee2052/shrimpbook/README.md

 - User can view other people's system
 - Recommends shrimp based on user's input.
 - Used Parse SDK to manage database connection

+### Internet access required to run the application - If not, app will provide warning

+### To run this app locally, user must provide:
+1. Parse Server URL,
+2. application ID,
+3. client Key
+### which can be inserted in Parse.initialize() method inside MainActivity.
+### To run it with your own database, I recommend back4app.com to sign up a free Parse hosting.

 ### Note:
 - The shrimp picture used in the App are from my tank (eg, login page)